top of page

 This common theme has intrigued people for centuries, leading to various interpretations and speculations.
 While dreams can be mysterious, there might be more to these toothy nightmares than meets the eye.

 Your subconscious might be trying to alert you to potential health issues.
-Pay attention to your overall well-being and schedule that overdue health checkup.
+Pay attention to your overall well-being and schedule an overdue health checkup.

 Unexpected changes in your surroundings or workplace could be triggering these dreams.
 Your teeth might be the unsuspecting casualties of environmental stressors.